 The unexpected downtime has offered a unique opportunity to challenge the way things have always been done.
 One example is questioning why certain business units are still tracking safety-critical training and competency information, or recruitment and mobilisation activities on spreadsheets.
 By checking assumptions, we are able to explore whether processes and technologies can be streamlined, integrated or modernised.
 Progressive companies are leveraging new software to channel growth opportunities and prepare to embrace the upswing.

 Many companies were forced to defer maintenance campaigns or projects due to COVID-19, but are now needed to ramp their operations back up.
-The challenge is that border closures are preventing inter-state workers from making it back to site, intensifying the already high level of competition for local skilled labour.
+The challenge is that border closures are preventing interstate workers from making it back to site, intensifying the already high level of competition for local skilled labour.
 The opportunity here is to change sourcing strategies by engaging (and/or training) more local skilled workers, who may be constrained from traveling themselves.
 In the long run, building more local capability is better for everyone.

 Prioritising Team Culture

 With COVID-19 lockdowns forcing the workforce to stay at home, many people are benefiting from more flexible working arrangements.
-At MyPass, the leadership team chose to focus on mental health and wellbeing with regular check-ins to connect the team despite the physical distance.
+At MyPass®, the leadership team choose to focus on mental health and wellbeing with regular check-ins to connect the team despite the physical distance.
 This shared experience of dealing with adversity whilst working from home has brought teams closer together, providing a new level of empathy between people who may have previously only connected at a superficial level.
 This new world of virtual interactions is made easier by the accessibility of digital technologies like Zoom and Slack – whilst not a substitute for in-person connection, these platforms help to keep communications flowing.

 Not just Surviving, but Thriving in the ‘New Normal’